ahadas/ahadas.github.io/_posts/2020-7-4-multi-cluster-configurations.md

 We have examined a multi-cluster solution that is based on Argo CD and Openshift/Hive.
 Conceptually, this solution is similar to the one that was [presented by Worldpay](https://assets.openshift.com/hubfs/Worldpay-fis-openshift-commons_COMMENTS.pptx.pdf) to propagate configuration to Openshift clusters.

 This solution assumes the system is composed of one or more hub-clusters and each hub-cluster manages one or more spoke/managed clusters.
 The spoke/managed clusters are provisioned by Openshift/Hive that runs on the hub-cluster.
-The configuration to propagate to the clusters resides on a remote Github repository.
+The configuration to propagate to the clusters resides in a remote Github repository.
 The next diagram depicts an example of such a system.

 ![Multi-cluster environment](../images/multi-cluster-conf/multi-cluster-gitops.png)